nvdungx/nvdungx.github.io/_posts/2024-02-26-Adaptive-AUTOSAR.md

 # I. Overview Functional Clusters (Building Block)
 > daemon-based: process that run in the background.
+>
+> Machine: is quasi a virtualized ECU-HW, an entity where software can be deployed to.
+In this spirit, one real ECU-HW could run several Machines, even though the methodology will not detail this.
+In the simplest case there is a 1:1 mapping between a Machine and a ECU-HW.

-> `NOTE`: following diagrams serve as an initial reference of FC interfaces.
-It does not address all possible Adaptive Platform FC interfaces, which is depended on the specific Vendor's interpretation and implementation
+`NOTE`: *following diagrams serve as an initial reference of FC interfaces.
+It does not address all possible Adaptive Platform FC interfaces, which is depended on the specific Vendor's interpretation and implementation.*

 ### I.1 Runtime
 **`Execution Management`**: responsible to control Processes of the AUTOSAR Adaptive Platform and Adaptive Applications (i.e. starts, configures, and stops Processes)